po1sigala/live/01-Class-Content/08-Project-1-Contd/README.md

 ## Homework

 For this week's homework, you'll finish your project and give a presentation on it in class.
-Then you will add it to your portfolio.
+Then you'll update your portfolio page and other professional materials to build towards being employer-competitive.

+If you are opting out of career services, this is **still a required assignment**.
 Part of being a web developer means being a part of a community.
-Having a place to share your projects is necessary if you're applying for jobs, but it’s also critical on your journey as a developer.
-In addition to your portfolio, be sure to update your professional materials, including your GitHub profile, resume, and LinkedIn profile.
+Having a place to share your projects is necessary if you're applying for jobs, but it's also critical on your journey as a developer.

 ## Career Connection